-Internal ESP-IDF functions do not make heavy use of static RAM allocation in C. In many instances (including: Wi-Fi library, Bluetooth controller) “static” buffers are still allocated from heap, but the allocation is done once when the feature is initialized and will be freed if the feature is deinitialized.
-This is done in order to maximize the amount of free memory at different points in the application life-cycle.
+Internal ESP-IDF functions do not make heavy use of static RAM in C. In many instances (such as Wi-Fi library, Bluetooth controller), static buffers are still allocated from the heap.
+However, the allocation is performed only once during feature initialization and will be freed if the feature is deinitialized.
+This approach is adopted to optimize the availability of free memory at various stages of the application’s life cycle.

 To minimize static memory use:

 const *arguments instead of mutable pointer arguments.
-These changes can also reduce the stack usage of some functions.
+These changes can also help reduce the stack usage of certain functions.

 If using Bluedroid, setting the option CONFIG_BT_BLE_DYNAMIC_ENV_MEMORY will cause Bluedroid to allocate memory on initialization and free it on deinitialization.
-This doesn’t necessarily reduce the peak memory usage, but changes it from static memory usage to runtime memory usage.
+This does not necessarily reduce the peak memory usage, but changes it from static memory usage to runtime memory usage.

 Reducing Stack Sizes

 In FreeRTOS, task stacks are usually allocated from the heap.
-The stack size for each task is fixed (passed as an argument to
+The stack size for each task is fixed and passed as an argument to

-Therefore, determining the optimum sizes of each task stack can substantially reduce RAM usage.
+Therefore, determining the optimum sizes of each task stack, minimizing the required size of each task stack, and minimizing the number of task stacks as whole, can all substantially reduce RAM usage.

-printf) are particularly heavy users of stack, so any task which doesn’t ever call these can usually have its stack size reduced.
+printf()) are particularly heavy users of the stack, so any task which does not ever call these can usually have its stack size reduced.

-Enabling Newlib nano formatting will reduce the stack usage of any task that calls
+Enabling Newlib nano formatting reduces the stack usage of any task that calls

 printf()or other C string formatting functions.

 Avoid allocating large variables on the stack.
-In C, any large struct or array allocated as an “automatic” variable (i.e. default scope of a C declaration) will use space on the stack.
-Minimize the sizes of these, allocate them statically and/or see if you can save memory by allocating them from the heap only when they are needed.
+In C, any large structures or arrays allocated as an automatic variable (i.e., default scope of a C declaration) uses space on the stack.
+To minimize the sizes of these, allocate them statically and/or see if you can save memory by dynamically allocating them from the heap only when they are needed.

 Avoid deep recursive function calls.
-Individual recursive function calls don’t always add a lot of stack usage each time they are called, but if each function includes large stack-based variables then the overhead can get quite high.
+Individual recursive function calls do not always add a lot of stack usage each time they are called, but if each function includes large stack-based variables then the overhead can get quite high.

 ESP-IDF allocates a number of internal tasks for housekeeping purposes or operating system functions.
 Some are created during the startup process, and some are created at runtime when particular features are initialized.

 If internal task stack sizes are set too small, ESP-IDF will crash unpredictably.
 Even if the root cause is task stack overflow, this is not always clear when debugging.
-It is recommended that internal stack sizes are only reduced carefully (if at all), with close attention to “high water mark” free space under load.
-If reporting an issue that occurs when internal task stack sizes have been reduced, please always include this information and the specific configuration that is being used.
+It is recommended that internal stack sizes are only reduced carefully (if at all), with close attention to high water mark free space under load.
+If reporting an issue that occurs when internal task stack sizes have been reduced, please always include the following information and the specific configuration that is being used.

 FreeRTOS Timer Task to handle FreeRTOS timer callbacks has stack size CONFIG_FREERTOS_TIMER_TASK_STACK_DEPTH.